 - Full Mode – all connections go through ButterflyVPN, ensuring maximum security at the cost of speed.

 - Tor Mode – all the traffic goes anonymously via Tor (The onion router).
 This will take a toll on your connection speed but will provide a multi-layered secure connection.

 ButterflyVPN can act as a router once it has connected to wifi.
 It means that your secure connection with un-blocked content becomes accessible to anyone with the password.

 The official listing at Amazon.com clearly states that ButterlyVPN is not intended “for Netflix, Hulu, Amazon prime and fire stick, etc.”.
 That’s a massive blow to any VPN service, turning it into a tool for all work and no play, which can make you a dull boy quickly.

 For binge-watchers, we recommend checking out our best VPNs for Netflix section.

 ButterflyVPN for torrenting

-Torrenting and P2P traffic in general is unfortunately not allowed with ButterflyVPN.
-This is another blow after the no-Netflix news.
+Torrenting and P2P traffic are not allowed with ButterflyVPN.
+This is the second blow in a row after the knee-bending no-Netflix news.